Sckarge/new_git/README.md

     git merge master(In case of conflicts solve in code editor) We then need to commit the changes
 NOTE: This merges into your current branch not master

+## Undoing in git
+In git,we can undo add and commits, in the following ways-

+12. reset - Used to reset changes git reset (resets last add) git reset HEAD~1 (used to change the header position at the last commit)